ALE-NAT/Automation-Projects/09-OSFAR OmniSwitch Factory Reset Script/readme.md

 Execute the bash script using ./osfar.sh

-The script will prompt twice for confirmation and then wait for five seconds before execution which give user enough time to cancel the execution using Control-c.
+The script will prompt twice for confirmation and then wait for five seconds before execution which gives user enough time to cancel the execution using Control-c.
-Some file/directory not found warnings message are normal and expected during the execution.
+Some file/directory not found warning messages are normal and expected during the execution.

 # License